home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Given that most of these migrants would not have been recorded (i.e. would have passed by unseen), this suggests an impressive flux of redwings on these days.
 If, on 07/11/2017, the same rate applied up to the coast, 21 km away, a conservative estimate would be 44000 redwings passing through this 21 km wide band of countryside just on this one day.
 Of course the flux may be higher at S. Raynham than elsewhere (Raynham may just happen to be a kind of 'hotspot' owing to local topography or similar).

 fieldfareSituation is much as for redwing, though numbers are smaller.
+Arrival is later in autumn than for redwing.

 coal tit